Agar.io: Reception

-Agar.io was released to a positive critical reception.
-Particular praise was given to the simplicity, competition, and mechanics of the game.
+Agar.io was praised for the addictive nature of its simple gameplay and graphics.
+PC Gamer included it on its list of the best browser games.

 Engadget described the game as "a good abstraction of the fierce survival-of-the-fittest competition that you sometimes see on the microscopic level."
-Toucharcade praised its simplicity, strategic element, and "personality".
+TouchArcade praised its simplicity, strategic element, and "personality".
+It was chosen by SFGATE as App of the Week in August 2015.
 Criticism was mainly targeted towards its repetitiveness and the controls of the mobile version.
 Tom Christiansen of Gamezebo was mixed on the game, saying that there was "nothing to hold my attention" and that it was "highly repetitive, overall".
 Pocket Gamer, reviewing the mobile version, described its controls as "floaty".

+Game journalists also noticed that the ability to choose usernames and skins enabled players to declare their support for geopolitical causes and figures in-game.
+Some even formed alliances with players supporting the same causes.
+Others adopted internet memes and online platforms as their skins, as well as offensive usernames.
+One reviewer jokingly recounted: "I've ... seen the Earth be swallowed by Pubes, Steam absorb EA, and France split in two and flee from Mars before being eaten by Your Mom's Ass (which was, quite frankly, enormous)."

+In the weeks leading up to the June 2015 Turkish general election, Kotaku noticed that players using names related to Turkish politics were prevalent and often cooperated against other political parties.
+An article in the journal Games and Culture argued that the feature was the main reason for Agar.io's success.
+It noted that Agar.io provided a platform for competing ideologies in a "survival of the fittest" simulation when they would instead be shut down on social media.
+In an effort to make the game more commercial, Miniclip improved moderation and removed the Swastika and ISIS skins, a move which was described as furthering the game from its original 4chan audience—Valadares himself had refused to remove the Nazi skin on Reddit.

 Because it was frequently propagated through social media and broadcast on Twitch and YouTube, Agar.io was a quick success.
 The agar.io website (for the browser version) was ranked by Alexa as one of the 1,000 most visited websites and the mobile versions were downloaded more than ten million times during their first week, and 113 million times as of December 2016.
 During 2015, Agar.io was Google's most searched video game.
 It was Google's second-most searched game in the United States in 2016.
 A 2015 press release by Miniclip stated that Agar.io was listed as the fifth top game on YouTube's list of top games.

-Agar.io has inspired similar web games called ".io games", including games with a similar objective but different characters, and games that incorporate elements of other genres like shooter games.
-Agar.io has also spawned several clone games with the same mechanics and theme, such as Senpa.io.
-Nebulous.io is a similar game released for mobile.
-Zorb.io has similar mechanics, although it is played in a three-dimensional plane.

-During the campaigns of the June 2015 Turkish elections, Agar.io was used in Turkey as a medium of political advocacy; many players were naming their cells after Turkish political parties and references, with alliances formed between players with similar political views, battling against other players with opposing views.
-Some political parties have used Agar.io in campaign posters as a symbol of support.

-Agar.io was featured, including some details of its gameplay, which was compared to the presidential campaigning, as well as a shot of an actual game, in episode 48 (Chapter 48) of Netflix TV-series House of Cards.

-Agar.io is credited with starting the ".io game" genre, featuring games that are generally simple, yet addictive.
-Slither.io was the second .io game ever released, followed by Wings.io, Diep.io, and so on.
-Today, there are hundreds, if not thousands of .io games in existence.